WilloIzCitron/ArchiveDustry-Java/TRANSLATING.md

 The language source is English because the mod was firstly made in English.

 Note:
-for adding the new entry of the language, you must add this info for identification
+for adding the new entry of the language, you must add this info for identification:
 ```markdown
 > ("language" in your language): (language)
 ```